 - LTCH Business Address

-- CEO or CEO-designated personnel contact information including name, email address, telephone number, and physical mailing address
+- CEO or CEO-designated personnel contact information including name, email address, telephone number, and physical mailing address, i.e. not a post-office box

-- Description of the event (examples provided above) associated with the reason for requesting the exception or extension
+- Description of the event (examples provided above) associated with the reason for requesting the exception and extension

-For additional assistance, LTCHs may submit questions related to the reconsideration request or waiver requirements to the following email address: LTCHQRPReconsiderations@cms.hhs.gov.
+For additional assistance, LTCHs may submit questions related to the reconsideration or exception and extension request to: LTCHQRPReconsiderations@cms.hhs.gov.